OGGM/oggm-edu/docs/index.rst

 3. :ref:`title_notebooks`, for students willing to run and develop their own experiments.
-The targeted audience are students at the undergrad or graduate level with some programming experience, or under the supervision of a tutor who can show them how to run the experiments.
+The targeted audience are students at the undergrad or graduate level with some programming experience, or under the supervision of an instructor who can show them how to run the experiments.
-4. :ref:`title_tuto`, for scientists and users of the Open Global Glacier Model.
+4. :ref:`title_tuto`, for users of the Open Global Glacier Model.

 .. _title_apps: